Hashemite–Umayyad rivalry: First Fitna

 Both armies drawn out in entire array, fought till the shades of evening fell, neither having got the better.
 The following morning, the combat was renewed with great vigour.
 Ali posed himself in the centre with the flower of his troops from Medina, and the wings were formed, one of the warriors from Basra, the other of those from Kufa.
 Muawiya had a pavilion pitched on the field; and there, surrounded by five lines of his sworn body-guards, watched the day.
 Amr with a great weight of horse, bore down upon the Kufa wing which gave away; and Ali was exposed to imminent peril, both from thick showers of arrows and from close encounter ...
 Ali's general Ashtar, at the head of 300 Hafiz-e-Qur'an(those who had memorized the Koran) led forward the other wing, which fell with fury on Muawiya's body-guards.
 Four of its five ranks were cut to pieces, and Muawiya, bethinking himself of flight, had already called for his horse, when a martial couplet flashed in his mind, and he held his ground.

 English historian Edward Gibbon wrote: "The Caliph Ali displayed a superior character of valor and humanity.
 His troops were strictly enjoined to wait the first onset of the enemy, to spare their fleeing brethren, and to respect the bodies of the dead, and the chastity of the female captives.
 The ranks of the Syrians were broken by the charge of the hero, who was mounted on a piebald horse, and wielded with irresistible force his ponderous and two edged sword."
-Of the estimated casualties, Ali's forces lost 25,000, while Muawiyah's forces lost 45,000.
+Of the estimated casualties, Ali's forces lost 25,000, while Mu'awiya's forces lost 45,000.
 Appalled by the carnage, Ali sent a message to Muawiya and challenged him to single combat, saying that whoever won should be the Caliph.
 In Gibbon's words, "Ali generously proposed to save the blood of the Muslims by a single combat; but his trembling rival declined the challenge as a sentence of inevitable death."